 • Adhere to a structured schedule, adhere to timelines, and meet deadlines

-• Maintain confidentiality of personal information and the integrity of the record keeping process
+• Maintain confidentiality of personal information (FERPA)

 • Stand and/or sit for prolonged periods of time

 • Lift children up to 40 pounds and assist them to the bathroom as necessary

 • Sit on the floor and ambulate over uneven floor surfaces including stairs, steps, and playgrounds

 • Other significant physical abilities include lifting/carrying/pulling, stooping/kneeling/crouching, reaching/handling/fingering, talking/hearing conversations and other sounds, near/far visual acuity/depth perception/accommodation/field of vision